supa-modo/financeFlow-backend/BACKEND_GUIDE.md

 **Methods:**
 - `correctPassword(candidatePassword)`: Checks if a provided password matches the stored hash
 - `changePassword(newPassword)`: Updates the user's password
+- `createPasswordResetToken()`: Generates a password reset token and stores its hash
+- `clearPasswordResetToken()`: Clears the password reset token fields

 ### Financial Source Model (to be implemented)